sam201994/solidity-assignments/week5/3.LendingAndBorrowing/README.md

 1. It allows for the deposit of a whitelisted set of tokens for example WBTC.
 But should not allows any other tokens to be deposited.

-2. Search for WBTC from the ethereum mainnet and deploy the contracts in our developer environment.
-Analyse and deploy the right contract.
+2. Create a sample ERC20 token and deploy it.

 3. As the developer of the Lending and Borrowing protocol create receipt tokens for the above tokens.